Vishal73040/BotBrowser/patches/README.md

 # 🛠️ BotBrowser Patch Examples

+**For Academic and Security Analysis Purposes**

-> 🚧 These patches are just a small glimpse into BotBrowser’s internals.
-The full core remains private and proven against real-world antibot systems.
+> 🚧 These patches are select examples from BotBrowser's internals for academic study and security analysis.
+The full core remains proprietary for compatibility testing environments.

-BotBrowser is **100% proprietary** - built entirely on top of **Chromium**, with **no third-party code** involved.
+BotBrowser includes proprietary enhancements built on top of Chromium, developed independently for academic study and compatibility testing.

 Only the GUI ([BotBrowserConsole](https://github.com/botswin/BotBrowser/tree/main/console)) is open-sourced.
-The patches here are **select examples**, published to illustrate techniques without exposing the full engine.
+The patches here are **select examples**, published to illustrate techniques for academic and security analysis purposes without exposing the full engine.

+⚠️ **Usage Policy:** These patch examples are designed for academic study, security analysis, and authorized testing environments only.
+Use in compliance with institutional policies and applicable laws.

 ---